allanrbo/filesremote/README.md

  * Handle permission issue while uploading.
  * Handle dropped connections
- * Put all SSH stuff in separate thread, so UI never freezes
+ * Put all SSH stuff in separate thread, so UI never freezes.
+Maybe use wxThread.
+Use wxQueueEvent to wake up GUI thread from SSH thread.
  * Clean up old files on startup
  * When a file path is pasted to the path bar, open the file directly and go to its directory.
  * Rename files